3D Shape Knowledge Graph for Cross-domain 3D Shape Retrieval: Introduction

-In this paper, based on the concept of a ``geometric word'', we propose a novel 3D shape knowledge graph and graph embedding method to address cross-domain and cross-modal 3D shape retrieval problems.
-First, we apply OpenGL to develop a toolbox\footnote{https://github.com/tjuliangqi/opengl\_render\_img\_in\_a\_specific\_view} to extract a set of rendered images of 3D shape.
-Then, we employ an image segmentation method to extract a set of part shapes.
-Meanwhile, the classic unsupervised classifier, K-means, is utilized to find the geometric words based on these part shapes.
-Prior to this point, we have obtained a set of rendered images and related part shapes.
-Second, we build the 3D shape knowledge graph according to the relationship among the 3D shape, rendered image, part shapes and geometric words.
-Third, a unique graph embedding strategy is proposed to learn the embedding of 3D shapes, rendered images, part shapes and geometric words by fully considering the structural information among them.
-Finally, an effective similarity measure method is proposed to handle the 3D shape retrieval problem.
-In particular, our method efficiently solves the cross-domain and cross-modal 3D form retrieval issue at once and makes use of little data to build the 3D shape knowledge network.
+This paper, grounded in the notion of "geometric words," proposes an innovative 3D shape knowledge graph and graph embedding technique to address the complexities of cross-domain 3D shape retrieval.
+We begin by leveraging OpenGL to construct a toolbox\footnote{Removed for anonymized peer review} for generating a set of rendered 3D shape images.
+Subsequently, we deploy an image segmentation approach to extract part shapes.
+The unsupervised technique of K-means is then employed to identify geometric words based on these part shapes.
+At this juncture, we have acquired a collection of rendered images and associated part shapes.
+The subsequent steps encompass the construction of a 3D shape knowledge graph that encapsulates the relationships among 3D shapes, rendered images, part shapes, and geometric words.
+A unique graph embedding strategy is subsequently introduced to facilitate the learning of embeddings for 3D shapes, rendered images, shape parts, and geometric words, incorporating their inherent structural attributes.
+Finally, an effective similarity measurement methodology is proposed to address 3D shape retrieval.
+Notably, our approach adeptly addresses cross-domain and cross-modal 3D shape retrieval in one unified framework, all the while requiring minimal data to establish the 3D shape knowledge network.